-The decrease in cash and cash equivalents can be attributed to net cash flows used in investing and financing activities amounting to P973.0 million offset by cash generated from operating activities.
+The increase in cash and cash equivalents can be attributed to net cash flows from operating and investing activities amounting to P616.4 million offset by cash used in financing activity.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).